AdobeDocs/campaign-classic.en/help/delivery/using/optimize-delivery.md

 * Adobe Campaign manages erroneous addresses according to the type of error returned.
 For more on this, refer to [this section](../../delivery/using/understanding-quarantine-management.md).

 * Some internet access providers automatically consider emails to be spam if the rate of invalid addresses is too high.
-Quarantine therefore allows you to avoid being denylisted by these providers.
+Quarantine therefore allows you to avoid being added to denylist by these providers.

 * Quarantines management will also help reducing SMS sending costs by excluding erroneous phone numbers from deliveries.